EOCOnline/rangertrak/README.md

 [![SWUbanner](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/banner2-direct.svg)](https://vshymanskyy.github.io/StandWithUkraine)

 # Rangertrak

 This application aids tracking & mapping CERT, ACS, other teams, rangers & individuals roaming around, who are only reliably connected via HAM radio or other non-data supporting means.
 Teams or individuals can radio in their locations - in a variety of formats, and be centrally tracked.
 A single log of reports, locations, events and time is created for documentation and analysis.
 Most critically search area coverage can be determined and teams/individuals that have NOT reported in can be monitored.

-This Progressive Web Application (PWA) will largely run even if there is incomsistent, limited, or no cell, internet or data access at the command post.
+This Progressive Web Application (PWA) will largely run even if there is inconsistent, limited, or no cell, internet or data access at the command post.
 Rangers can radio in their locations - using a variety of location codes, and be centrally tracked.

 Verbally transmitting & transcribing latitude & longitude coordinates can be very error prone and slow.
 Instead RangerTrak also permits other ways to report locations: by Street Address, Google PlusCodes, and perhaps What3Words.
 See <https://en.wikipedia.org/wiki/Open_Location_Code#Other_geocode_systems> for a list.

+# For Users

 ## Features

 - Open Source: *free* to use & available to enhance!
 - Progressive Web App (PWA) this should be able to function (in the future, possibly with some degredation) even if the person using this at the command post has no or intermittent access to the Internet or cell system.
-- Periodic reports can include an editable stsus field and include easily searched notes which can include keywords that make sense locally.
+- Periodic reports can include an editable status field and include easily searched notes which can include mission specific, custom keywords.
 - Tracks mission numbers and names, plus Operational Periods.
 - Versions after 0.0.10 are generated with Angular & written in enterprise level Typescript, so will run on most modern web browsers, regardless of device/form factor.
 - Supports recording locations as: lat/long (in Decimal Degrees, Degrees Minutes and Seconds, and Degrees and Decimal Minutes), or What3Words, Google +Codes, or physical Street Addresses.
 Location support may factor in bounding zones or proximity to a locality.